HOMESCHOOL CO-OP

 Course description:

 Students will learn to write different types of essays while building test taking strategies and study skills.
 Journaling and classroom projects are used to promote critical thinking skills and understanding the communication aspects of literacy.
+Formal grammar and spelling skills are emphasized as part of developing a writing portfolio.
+Follows MLA FORMAT.
+Typing is required.
+(No text required)

 Course description: